research-software-collaborations/python-june2025/_sources/991-github-use.md

 ```

 Again change the parts in all capital letters to match what you are doing.
-If you have changed more than one file, you can also ``git add`` all of
+If you have changed more than one file, you can also ``git add`` more than
-those together and then just do a single commit and push:
+one file and then just do a single commit and push:

 ```
 git add FILENAME1